 The Community Action Network is made up of public and private agencies that work to alleviate poverty and empower low-income families in communities throughout Arizona.
 Most of the agencies are Community Action Agencies (CAAs), created through the Economic Opportunity Act of 1964.
 CAAs provide services to more than 150,000 people annually.

-Receiving federal funding are governed by the following statutory goals:
+To receive federal funding, the services are governed by the follow statutory goals:

 Better income management

 People's Information Guide: The People's Information Guide contains information on a variety of low-cost and free services and programs available to families and individuals.
 Some services listed in the guide have eligibility requirements.
 The Guide is intended to assist in obtaining resources needed to prevent a crisis and move toward self-sufficiency.
 Information contained in the Guide contains program descriptions, eligibility information, instructions on how and where to apply and documents to bring.